alecjacobson/geometry-processing-introduction/README.md

 The `src/` directory contains _empty implementations_ of the functions specified in the `include/` directory.
 This is where you will implement the parts of the assignment.

+The `shared/` directory will contain shared resources: cmake files, dependences (e.g., libigl) and data.
+Feel free to poke around in here, but you shouldn't change any of these files.

 ## Compilation